Thursday, May 20, 2010

 Once upon a time, in the not too distant future, Professor Demetrious Emilio Hasselblad Womelsdorf Detritus: Author, Inventor, Raconteur, Physics Genius, Media Laughingstock, Paranoid Schizophrenic, and Criminal Mastermind, has been slowly going mad over the course of his multiple-life-sentences, incarcerated in Gernsback Lunar Prison Facility on the far side of the Moon for countless charges of fraud, embezzlement, tax evasion, check kiting, squirrel molestation and several complex ponzi schemes related to his connection to inventing the famously failed Majestic 12 sports car design debacle, indelibly marring the once sterling reputation of the long-ailing Rossiter Motor Conglomerate, located in Berlin, New Jersey.

-During his time served, Professor Detritus secretly constructs his greatest invention: an actual working Time Machine with plans for him to escape his dungeon and right all the injustices made against him by his innumerable enemies both real and imagined: including fixing the design flaw in the Majestic-12 that made the vehicle, and himself,
+During his time served, Professor Detritus secretly constructs his greatest invention: an actual working Time Machine with plans for him to escape his dungeon and right all the injustices made against him by his innumerable enemies both real and imagined: including fixing the design flaw in the Majestic-12 that made the vehicle, and himself, so infamous.

 For that purpose alone Detritus creates one final invention with the last of the spare parts from his project: AB-J0IVZ, or, Abernathy Jonz, a self rationalizing robotic android to be used as a test subject and pioneer pilot for the time machine and also double as a surreptitious agent to rectify the Majestic-12’s famous flaw.